 Peterson is credentialed as a National Certified Counselor, and she has both personal and professional experience with mental health care.
 Tanya J. Peterson is a prolific writer of books and articles that both inform and entertain.

 Tanya J. Peterson speaks and presents in multiple locations both in her home state of Oregon and nationally about mental health, wellbeing, and books.
-Venus include, but aren’t limited to, community mental health centers, schools, libraries, large bookstores such as Barnes & Noble, and small, independent bookstores.
+Venus include, but aren’t limited to, community mental health centers, schools, libraries, state and national conferences, large bookstores such as Barnes & Noble, and small, independent bookstores.